YiLimath/YiLimath.github.io/_pages/agent-system/human-in-the-loop.md

 *Figure: the system pauses at an explicit checkpoint when human judgment is required.*

+**In one sentence.** Place a person at the decisions that are irreversible or beyond an evaluator, and make the handover an interface rather than an interruption.

 ## Problem

 Some decisions are high impact, ambiguous, irreversible, or not captured by an